 Within that main “Pillar” article, you might naturally say you love the food, the nightlife, the proximity to the outdoors, and so on.

 By nature of writing that one article, great topics for your other nine articles will naturally arise, and they all make sense to link to from your main article.
 Once it is completed, read through it and look for natural places that might make sense to write future articles about.

 Main Article: Why I Love Living in Portland

 First Supplementary Article: The Best Places to Eat in Portland

 Second Supplementary Article: Why Portland Nightlife is the Best

 Third Supplementary Article: The Best Places to Hike Within 30 Minutes of Portland

-Wash, rinse, and repeat until you plan 10 articles.
-Just start by writing your main article, and if you need to, read over it and look for ideas for natural places to link to an additional article.
+Wash, rinse, and repeat until you have written 10 articles.
+Just start by writing your main article, and if you need to, read over it and look for ideas for natural places to link to additional content.